6 Common Baby Ailments And How To Ease The Discomfort

 - Give your baby warm baths to relax the intestinal muscles.

-- Add fiber to your baby’s diet if they are on solid foods.
+- Add fibre to your baby’s diet if they are on solid foods.
 Limit bananas and other foods on the BRAT diet.

 - Change formula to a soy-based formula over milk-based.